-Walk-in to CASE office (170 Ghim Moh Road #05-01 Ulu Pandan Community Building Singapore 279621) for a free consultation.
-Our operating hours are from Mondays to Saturdays, 9am to 4pm.
+Call CASE hotline to schedule an appointment at CASE office (170 Ghim Moh Road #05-01 Ulu Pandan Community Building Singapore 279621).

 Our CROs will assess each consumer complaint and provide advice to consumers on the options they can take to resolve the dispute.